-Most everyone wants to know where they come from or whether their susceptible to diseases linked to their family's health history.
+All of us would probably like to know where we come from, and whether we're susceptible to diseases or conditions linked to our family's health history.

-Unfortunately, not everyone has access to this sort of information, usually because their ancestry isn't well documented.
+Unfortunately, not everyone has access to that sort of information, usually because their ancestry isn't well documented.
 However, thanks to the advent of DNA testing kits over the past few years, people can, for the first time, use science - at home and relatively inexpensively - to learn more about their ethnic roots, genotype, traits, health risks, and more.
-The problem is, there are so many kits.
+The problem is, there are so many options to pick from.

 What is a DNA testing kit?